statmike/SAS-Mini-Projects/Organizing Macros/Readme.md

 These macros can also be helpful for creating test versions of your overall project that you want to share with others to test.

 ###For (3): Project deployment
 At this point in a project the code editing of macros is complete.
 The next step is defining and setting up the macros for autocall.
-To do this you either store the macros in an existing autocall folder or you setup the location of the macros with the project as an autocall location.
+To do this you either store the macros in an existing autocall folder or you setup the location of the macros within the project as an autocall location.
 I prefer the later method as it is easier to organize macros and track them.

-To make setting up autocall location easy across all of my project I have a macro that takes advantage how I organize my SAS projects.
+To make setting up autocall locations easy across all of my projects I have a macro that takes advantage how I organize my SAS projects.
 My production projects are all in a folder called "SAS Projects".
 Sub-folders within this are named for each individual project.
-Within these project folders I create my "Macros" folder.
+Within these project folders I create my `/Macros` folder.

-You can set sasautos for your system by editing the sasv9.cfg file found in !sasroot\nls\en\sasv9.cfg.
+You can set sasautos for your system by editing the sasv9.cfg file found in `!sasroot\nls\en\sasv9.cfg`.
-You can set sasautos for a user by editing the autoexec file like this:
+You can set sasautos for a user by editing the `autoexec.sas` file like this:
 	options sasautos=("newdir" "newdir2" "newdir3" SASAUTOS);

 Before doing these you may want to just define the sasautos for your session.
 The following macro makes it easy to add all the folders with the name "macros" (any case) to your SASAUTOS: